leahbannon/fbd/index.md

 ### We Welcome Your Feedback

-Please reach out to us with your questions, ideas, concerns, etc. by emailing us at fbopen at gsa dot gov, on Twitter at [@fbopen](https://twitter.com/fbopen), or by creating a [GitHub issue](https://github.com/18f/fbopen/issues/new).
+Please reach out to us with your questions, ideas, concerns, etc. at fbopen at gsa dot gov, on Twitter at [@fbopen](https://twitter.com/fbopen), or by creating a [GitHub issue](https://github.com/18f/fbopen/issues/new).